 Lemon balm is not a native plant but it’s often found growing in the wild as a garden escapee because it spreads rapidly and colonises vast areas in no time.
 It’s an adaptable plant that easily thrives both in shade and in full sun, though only sheltered spots will guarantee green leaves all year round.

 Pick the leaves in early spring until summer, preferably just before the flowers open, as they become tough and harsh as the plant mature.

 A lemon balm tea helps to relieve anxiety, depression, stress, nervous exhaustion and insomnia due to its mild sedative properties.
-It’s also good after meals to aid digestion, flatulence and bloating.
-You can even rub the leaves on your skin as an insect repellent.
+It’s pPerfect for a good night’s sleep

 Toss young leaves into salads and use as aromatic herb in tomato bruschetta or fish marinades and salsas.
-The fresh flavour is good in fruit desserts, refreshing drinks, ice cream and cakes.
+Additionally, the fresh flavour is good in fruit desserts, refreshing drinks, ice cream and cakes.